Nezumigaseki, one of the three ancient barriers of Oshu, crossed by Minamoto no Yoshitsune and Matsuo Basho (Tsuruoka City, Yamagata Prefecture)

 - 8 Atsumi Onsen, the historic hot spring where Matsuo Basho stayed

-Nezugaseki (also known as Nenjugaseki or Nenjuseki) was a checkpoint that served as a fortress and was built during the Ritsuryo political period (Asuka period to Heian period) to prevent invasions from the Tohoku region (Emishi), which the Yamato court had not yet been able to control, into its controlled areas (west of the Kanto and Hokuriku regions).
+Nezugaseki (also known as Nenjugaseki or Nenjuseki)was a checkpoint that served as a fort during the Ritsuryo political period (Asuka to Heian periods) to prevent invasions from the Tohoku region (Emishi), which the Yamato court did not yet control, into its controlled territories (west of the Kanto and Hokuriku regions).

 Eventually, the power of the Imperial Court extended to the Tohoku region, and checkpoints remained in place for some time even after Dewa Province (Yamagata Prefecture and Akita Prefecture) and Mutsu Province (Fukushima Prefecture, Miyagi Prefecture, Iwate Prefecture, Aomori Prefecture) were established

-These the "Three Ancient Checkpoints of Oshu," gradually ceased to function as exchanges with the Tohoku region became more active in the late Heian period.
-By the Edo period, there was no trace of any of the three checkpoints, and it was no longer known whether they had actually existed.
+Thesethe "Three Ancient Checkpoints of Oshu,"gradually ceased to serve their purpose in the late Heian period as exchanges with the Tohoku region became more active.
+By the Edo period, all three had disappeared without a trace, and it was even uncertain whether they had ever existed.

 However, because their names appear in waka poetry from the Nara and Heian periods, the sites of the three checkpoints were discovered and excavated by the feudal lords who ruled the areas, and they were developed into tourist attractions